Preparing for Brown

 Brown also encourages the study of music, art, and other electives in addition to the coursework recommended above.

 Your senior year is one quarter of your high school career and often includes some of the most substantial college preparatory coursework.
 Therefore, your senior year curriculum and performance are important indicators of your potential as a Brown student.
-Applicants who take a lighter course load or who show signs of underperforming academically are often passed over in favor of those who continue to excel during their senior year.
+Applicants who take a lighter course load or who show signs of underperforming academically are often less successful in our process than those who continue to excel during their senior year.
 We review all the grades for both Early Decision and Regular Decision admitted students to make sure they are continuing at the same level as their performance in previous years of high school.

 We would always prefer to see that a student has opted for the more rigorous approach to their high school education.
 In many high schools this means pursuing the AP or IB version of a course rather than a potentially less rigorous Honors or College Prep option.